I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_source_descriptor.md

 #### GenErrDescriptor

 A <a href="..\ntddk\ns-ntddk-_whea_generic_error_descriptor.md">WHEA_GENERIC_ERROR_DESCRIPTOR</a> structure that describes a generic error source.

-`Length`

-The size, in bytes, of the WHEA_ERROR_SOURCE_DESCRIPTOR structure.

-`MaxRawDataLength`

-The maximum number of bytes of raw data included in a hardware error packet that is reported by this error source.
-This number must be large enough to include any additional platform-specific error information that is added to the hardware error packet by the PSHED or by a PSHED plug-in.

-`MaxSectionsPerRecord`

-The maximum number of error record sections that are required in an error record to describe a hardware error that is reported by this error source.
-This number must be large enough to include any additional error record sections that are added to the error record by the PSHED or by a PSHED plug-in during the processing of the error.

-`NumRecordsToPreallocate`

-The number of error records that should be pre-allocated for hardware errors that are reported by this error source.

-`PlatformErrorSourceId`

-The identifier of the error source as enumerated by the hardware platform.
-This identifier is unique only on the system where the error source exists.

-`State`

-A <a href="..\ntddk\ne-ntddk-_whea_error_source_state.md">WHEA_ERROR_SOURCE_STATE</a>-typed value that specifies the state of the error source.

-`Type`

-A <a href="..\ntddk\ne-ntddk-_whea_error_source_type.md">WHEA_ERROR_SOURCE_TYPE</a>-typed value that specifies the type of the error source.

-`Version`

-The version number of the WHEA_ERROR_SOURCE_DESCRIPTOR structure.
-This member contains the value WHEA_ERROR_SOURCE_DESCRIPTOR_VERSION_10.

 ## Remarks
 The WHEA_ERROR_SOURCE_DESCRIPTOR structure describes an error source.
 The WHEA_ERROR_SOURCE_DESCRIPTOR structure is also used to configure an error source.